 An amazingly rich and tasty cauliflower casserole is made with sour cream, shredded cheddar, and crumbled bacon.
 It's keto and low-carb.

 One of my kids hates cauliflower with a passion.
-That’s a shame because it’s a very healthy vegetable, and my husband and I love it – it’s such a wonderful, versatile vegetable for anyone on the keto or low carb diets.
+That's a shame because my husband and I love it - it's such a wonderful, versatile vegetable for anyone on the keto or low carb diets.